zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 {{< figure src="/img/chapman_approx_dig.png" caption="*Precision plot of the approximation of the Chapman function for r = 6600.*">}}

 Of course, we must address the elephant in the room, \\(\mathrm{erfc}\\).
 Since it is [related](https://www.johndcook.com/erf_and_normal_cdf.pdf) to the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution), it has numerous applications, and, as a result, dozens of existing approximations.
-Unfortunately, most of them are not particularly accurate, especially across a huge range of values (as in our case), and accuracy of \\(\mathrm{erfc}\\) greatly affects the quality of the full approximation.
+Unfortunately, most of them are not particularly accurate, especially across a huge range of values (as in our case), and accuracy of \\(\mathrm{erfc}\\) greatly affects the quality of our approximation.

 It took me a while to find the approximation developed by [Takuya Ooura](http://www.kurims.kyoto-u.ac.jp/~ooura/gamerf.html).
 He provides an impressive implementation (written C) accurate to 16 decimal digits.
 That's actually too accurate (and too expensive) for our needs, but it's relatively easy to reduce the degree of the polynomial in order to obtain a single-precision version.
-A great thing about his approximation is that it includes the \\(\exp(x^2)\\) factor, which means we can approximate the entire term of Equation 46 inside the square brackets.
+A great thing about his approximation is that it includes the \\(\exp(x^2)\\) factor, which means we can replace the entire term of Equation 46 inside the square brackets.

-The implementation of Takuya Ooura is reproduced below (with minor changes).
+The implementation of Takuya Ooura is reproduced below (with minor modifications).

 ```c++
 // Computes (Exp[x^2] * Erfc[x]) for (x >= 0).